Tnte. FAP Jaime Montreuil Morales Airport

 Teniente FAP Jaime Montreuil Morales Airport (IATA: CHM, ICAO: SPEO) is an airport serving Chimbote, in the Ancash Region of Peru.
 It is operated by the civil government and handles many government planes.

 Airlines and destinations

-As of December 2022, there are no regularly scheduled passenger flights.
+As of December 2022, there are no regular scheduled passenger flights.

 Former Destinations

+Expansion

+In January 2023, a plan was introduced to expand airport infrastructure within Peru.
+Chimbote was named for new investment.
+There are currently no public plans to the airport expansion.